xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     *   **Save eBay API requests/responses in the log file**: If you need eBay API requests/responses to be written to log file (for example, if you need this information for debugging purposes), enable this option.

-    *   **Allow upload eBay orders automatically**: This option is enabled by default.
-It allows automated import of eBay orders into your X-Cart store by cron.
-See {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %} for more info.

     *   **Allow update products on eBay automatically**: This option is enabled by default.
 It allows automated updating of eBay items by cron via the export of product information from your X-Cart store to eBay.
 See {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %} for more info.

     *   **Allow update inventory of products on eBay automatically**: This option is enabled by default.
 It allows automated updating of the inventory information (quantity in stock) of eBay items by cron via the export of inventory information from your X-Cart store to eBay.
 See {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %} for more info.

     *   **Allow update inventory of products from eBay automatically**: This option is disabled by default.
 It allows automated updating of the inventory information (amount/quantity in stock) of the products in your X-Cart store via the import of inventory information from eBay to your X-Cart store.
 See {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %} for more info.

     *   **Allow end items on eBay**: This option is enabled by default.
 It enables you to end items on eBay manually with a click of a button; it also allows a special cron script in X-Cart to automatically end eBay items if they run out of stock.
 If you choose to disable this option, the buttons to end items on eBay will not be provided; any items that run out of stock before the period for which they have been listed on eBay expires will also not be ended automatically.

-    *   **Allow update eBay order status**: This option is disabled by default.

 4. Click **Save** to save your changes.
     ![xc5_ebay_settings_save.png]({{site.baseurl}}/attachments/ref_SCbAqGqX/xc5_ebay_settings_save.png)